package-operator/package-operator/README.md

 Thank you for taking time to help to improve Package Operator!

-Feel free to open issues or propose pull requests, but please keep in mind that Package Operator is still in early development and response times for reviewing contributions may vary.
+Feel free to open issues or propose pull requests, but please keep in mind that Package Operator is still very fresh and response times for reviewing contributions may vary.

-We also are not yet ready to open project management and meetings to the general public.
+We also are not yet ready to open project management and meetings to the general public, but will try to be accommodating.

 ## Development